 Wireshark is a widely-used network protocol analyzer and shows you what’s happening on your network at a packet level.
 It’s the de facto standard across commercial, non-profit enterprises, government agencies and, educational institutions.

 The (formerly Bro IDS) offers a different take on intrusion detection systems by also providing a comprehensive platform for general network traffic analysis.

 Built on 15 years of research, Zeek is relied upon by many scientific environments (its community includes: major universities, research labs, supercomputing centers and many large commercial enterprises) to secure network infrastructure.

 Trafstat is an Endace application that collects and analyses traffic statistics from an ERF file or directly from the vDAG card stream.
 Trafstat then creates a traffic profile that returns information about traffic flows in the data.
+This information includes:

 - Average bandwidth used

 - TCP / UDP port numbers

 - Average flowrate

 Trafstat uses the 9-tuple of an IP packet extension header to generate a corresponding flow hash.

 Trafstat can output into two different formats, depending on your requirements: